landaudiogo/cc-tutorials-2023/docker/README.md

      }'
    ```

-1. Create a shortlived container that sends a request to the
+1. Create a shortlived container that sends a **single** request to the
    `notifications-service`.
+This container should:
-On start, this container should query the
+   - query the `notifications-service`;
-   `notifications-service`, print the result and store the result on a
+   - print the result to stdout
+   - store the result on a persistent file
+   - exit after successfully performing only 1 request.

-   persistent file.
-The request body to the `notifications-service` should
+   The request body to the `notifications-service` should contain the following
-   contain the following content so it is a valid request:
+   content so it is a valid request:

    ```json
    {